iarenaza/moodle-local-notifyemailsignup/README.md

 ## Supported Moodle Versions ##

 Versions of the plugin up to 1.0.2 works with Moodle 2.7 or later versions.
-Versions of the plugin from 2.0.0-gdpr-3.6+ onwards only work with Moodle 3.6 or later.
+Versions of the plugin from 2.0.0-gdpr-3.6+ onward only work with Moodle 3.6 or later.

 ## Installation ##